vnguyendon/gw-config-apis/data/bot/readme.md

 ### 8.3 A catalogue of actions

 We can insert an `Action` as part of `Steps`, as explained in the previous example.
 Actions trigger the use of external resources or service in the bot.
-We will here list the most popular actions and the way they can be used
+We will here list the most popular actions and the way they can be used.

 #### 8.3.1 Action: Survey